Planet of the Apes (2001 film): Critical response

 Much criticism was leveled against the ambiguous ending.
 Tim Roth, who portrayed General Thade, said "I cannot explain that ending.
 I have seen it twice and I don't understand anything."
 Helena Bonham Carter, who played Ari, said, "I thought it made sense, kind of.
 I don't understand why everyone went, 'Huh?'
 It's all a time warp thing.
 He's gone back and he realizes Thade's beat him there."
 Although the ending was ambiguous, it was closer to the ending of the actual Pierre Boulle book than was the ending of the 1968 Charlton Heston movie version.
 In the first of two twist endings of the Pierre Boulle book, the astronaut escapes back to planet Earth, only to be greeted by a gorilla in a jeep on the landing strip.
 Burton claimed the ending was not supposed to make any sense, but it was more of a cliffhanger to be explained in a possible sequel.
 "It was a reasonable cliffhanger that could be used in case Fox or another filmmaker wanted to do another movie," he explained.
+In 2011, Mark Wahlberg attributes the "failure" of the film to reboot the franchise to the studio's desire to crank out the movie before it was ready: "They didn't have the script right.
+They had a release date before he had shot a foot of film.
+They were pushing him and pushing him in the wrong direction.
+You have got to let Tim do his thing."

-The film was nominated for two BAFTA Awards, one for Best Make-up held by Rick Baker, the other for Best Costume Design.
 Roth (Supporting Actor), Bonham Carter (Supporting Actress), Colleen Atwood (Costume), and Rick Baker (Make-up) received nominations at the Saturn Awards.
 Atwood and Baker were nominated at the 55th British Academy Film Awards, while music composer Danny Elfman was nominated for his work at the 43rd Grammy Awards.
 Planet of the Apes won Worst Remake at the 22nd Golden Raspberry Awards, while Heston (Worst Supporting Actor) and Estella Warren (Worst Supporting Actress) also won awards.
 At the 2001 Stinkers Bad Movie Awards, the film received nominations for Worst Director (Burton), Worst Supporting Actress (Warren), and Worst Screenplay for a Film Grossing Over $100M Worldwide Using Hollywood Math, but it failed to win any of those.